learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 When performing a regression analysis, the main goal is to identify the relationship between each predictor and the outcome variable.
 The interpretation of a regression coefficient is that it represents the average change in the dependent variable for each 1 unit change in a predictor, assuming that all the other predictor variables are kept constant.
 And it is exactly because of that reason that multicollinearity can cause problems.

 Because the idea behind regression is that you can change one variable and keep the others constant, correlation is a problem, because it indicates that changes in one predictor are associated with changes in another one as well.
 Because of this, the estimates of the coefficients can have big fluctuations as a result of small changes in the model.
-As a result, you may not be able to trust the p-values associated with correlated predictors.
+As a result, you may not be able to interpret the coefficients reliably or trust the p-values associated with correlated predictors.

 In this lecture, you'll learn about methods to identify multicollinearity, and will remove predictors that are highly correlated with others.
 You'll learn about other (and less ad-hoc) ways to deal with multicollinearity later on.